PatoFlamejanteTV/app-ideas/README.md

 # :ledger: App Ideas Collection

 Have you ever wanted to build something but you had no idea what to do?
-Just as authors sometimes have "writers block" it's also true for developers.
+Just as authors sometimes have "writer's block," it's also true for developers.
 This list is intended to solve this issue once and for all! 👍

 These applications are: